One of the most interesting stories we’ve ever heard is the tale of the tunnels that Deniliquin apparently has or had.

 “I’ve even heard that there’s a tunnel underneath the road from the Feddy linking it to the other tunnel.”

-Another says that the entrance was where Centrelink is now and crossed to the Federal Hotel, it branched off to go as far as Black Cat and the St George Bank.
+Another says that the entrance of tunnels was where Centrelink is now and crossed to the Federal Hotel, it branched off to go as far as Black Cat and the St George Bank.

-As indicated above there is said to be a connection between the Exchange Hotel and the Coach House though the configuration is unknown.
+As indicated above there is said to be a connection between the Exchange Hotel and the Coach House though the configuration is unknown, maybe somebody knows this particular wall and could give more details.

-The story goes that some of the tunnel structures was for protection from Bushrangers and later expanded for war purposes or avoiding the police who were picking off illegal customers on the surface by the score particularly on Sundays.
+Let’s say that tunnels exist, were they for protection from Bushrangers and later expanded for war purposes or avoiding the police who were picking off illegal customers on the surface by the score particularly on Sundays.